w314/notes/javaNotes/sqlNotes.md

 ### DML

-The `DML` (`Data Management Language`) sublanguage of SQL is utilized to cre`ate, update, and delete data in a database.
+The `DML` (`Data Management Language`) sublanguage of SQL is utilized to create, update, and delete data in a database.

 - `INSERT`
 - `UPDATE`